TheYellowCitrusFruit/AppPrivacyPolicy/README.md

 **Privacy Policy**

-TWHS Robotics built the TWHS Announcements app as [open source/free/freemium/ad-supported/commercial] app.
+TWHS Robotics built the TWHS Announcements app as free app.
 This SERVICE is provided by TWHS Robotics at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.